andreyselin/aphs/README.md

 ---------

 1. Run aphs with `npm run aphs`

-2. Wrap code blocks you want to visualize with marks ` /*-yourBlockName-*/ yourBlockCode /*-/yourBlockName-*/ ` Note: these blocks should be in files inside `src` directory!
+2. Go to http://localhost:9029 - on first load it will set up default `aphs.json` in root folder and copy `aphs-usage-example.js` to your `src` path

-3. Go to http://localhost:9029 in your browser.
-Aphs was made with Chrome and not tested with other browsers.
+3. Click `Open context` button and choose default context – you will see two blocks from copied `src/aphs-usage-example.js`.
+You can move them by the title, edit and update their files with them, but do not intersect or nest different blocks neither in client nor in code!
-4. Click Open context button and choose default.
+4. You can use code block wrappers ` /*-yourBlockName-*/ yourBlockCode /*-/yourBlockName-*/ ` in any file inside `src` directory.
+After setting up a new wrapper press `Update project blocks` button in the client to update aphs.json with it and to be able to use it in your contexts.
-5. Click Place block button, choose one of the blocks you marked up in step 2, then place another one.
-Now you can edit block contents from here and save it to file.
+5. To use it click `Place block` button and chose it.
+It will be placed to context board.
-6. To connect these blocks click Connect button at first of them, then click the block you want to set connection to.
+6. To connect these blocks click `Add connection` button in the top menu, then click on connection source object, then on destination.
 7. To edit or remove connection click on it.